 Smart home technology can be a great benefit for those with limited mobility.
 Through simple voice commands allowing to communicate what they need and request the information they are seeking, they can control nearly every aspect of their home from switching on/off lights, adjusting the temperature to turning off the stove, and playing music.
 AI-assisted smart home technology can be very helpful for people living with disabilities, assist them in moving around the home, and support more independent living.

 AI technology can empower people living with limited physical mobility.
-Microsoft’s AI for Accessibility program uses the potential of AI to develop solutions to many physical and cognitive challenges disabled individuals face at work and in daily life to promote social inclusion for them.
-Microsoft’s initiative is aimed at increasing independence and productivity for disabled people in employment, daily life, and communication.
+Microsoft’s AI for Accessibility program uses the potential of Artificial Intelligence to develop solutions to many physical and cognitive challenges disabled individuals face at work and in daily life to promote social inclusion for them.
+Microsoft’s initiative aims to increase independence and productivity for disabled people in employment, daily life, and communication.

-AI-powered self-driving cars have also proved to be very helpful for increasing mobility for house-bound individuals with disabilities.
-Autonomous technologies developed by Uber, Lyft, Waymo, and others could eliminate physical isolation for such people and promote a more social lifestyle.
-Using driverless cars enables disabled people to leave the house, get around their communities, interact with people, and even find work.
-Self-driving cars could facilitate independent mobility, and increased accessibility adapted to each user’s abilities and needs.
+AI-powered self-driving cars and other forms of autonomous transportation promise incredible freedom of mobility for house-bound individuals with disabilities.
+Thanks to Artificial Intelligence, autonomous vehicles developed by Google’s Waymo, Uber, Lyft, Drive AI, and others could eliminate physical isolation for such people and promote a more social lifestyle.
+Using driverless cars enables disabled people to leave the house, get around their communities, interact with people, and even find jobs.
+Once autonomous vehicles are fully integrated into society, they could ease independent mobility, and increased accessibility adapted to each user’s abilities and needs.